IgorCaetano/pt_br_verbs_lemmatizer/README.md

 ```

 ## How it was built
-- First of all we downloaded the Base TeP 2.0 database, which gave us X number of verbs after filtering it.
+- First of all we downloaded the [Base TeP 2.0 database](http://www.nilc.icmc.usp.br/tep2/), which gave us X number of verbs after filtering it.
 - After that we went to the list of most popular verbs used on portuguese present on https://www.conjugacao.com.br/verbos-populares/ and web scraped the 5000 verbs there.
-- We compare to the list we have from the Base TeP 2.0, adding the ones who doesn't match.
+- We compare to the list we had from the Base TeP 2.0, adding the ones who doesn't match.
 - Then we start web scraping the inflections of all the verbs we got, also using the [conjugacao website](https://www.conjugacao.com.br).
 - Some additional steps were taken during the scraping process, we add a bunch of inflections endins to be prepared for almost every cenario (except the wrong writening).
 - Some examples of that is the female form of -lo, -o, -no, etc... which are -la, -a, -na, etc...
 - Finally we start to build our dictionary architecture to store all that verbs and that could search into it very quickly.
-Then we just preenchemos, which is available at the folder "dataset".
+Then we just fill it, which is available at the folder "dataset".

-_Observation: It is possible to find some wrong inflection verbs inside our dataset, we try out many ways to be highly prepared, but, as we don't have a portuguese grammar teacher on the team, we may have commited some mistakes, but, just to be clear, we have more than just the common inflection verbs.
+_Observation: It is possible to find some wrong inflection verbs inside our dataset, we try out many ways to be highly prepared, but, as we don't have a portuguese grammar teacher on board, we may have committed some mistakes.
+But, just to be clear, we have more than just the common inflection verbs.
 If you notice any wrong word or some trouble during the execution of this package, please contact us!_

 ## Tests against the giant **[spaCy](https://spacy.io/)** - **[lemmatizer](https://spacy.io/api/lemmatizer)** - **[portuguese trained model](https://spacy.io/models/pt)**:
-Now we are going to see some tests related to the results spaCy has in his lemmatization and the execution time to find that lemmatized verb, comparing to this program.
+Now we are going to see some tests related to the results spaCy has in his lemmatization and the execution time to find that lemmatized verb, comparing to our program.

 <details>
   <summary>Installing and importing spaCy process  <i>(click to expand)</i></summary>